a place to write your heart out. anonymous submissions for when you feel it. it doesn’t have to make sense. this is an invitation.

 NOVEMBER 2025 •

-songwriting feels like the process you go through trying to open a new portal. try to take too much control of where you’re going and you’ll miss the best part. fariha talks a lot about decolonization in their workshops and in writing i think that looks like learning to detach yourself from forcing things a certain way. it feels better to let go of any certainty. to reorient around the feeling. learning to spend more time with your body. to listen to what’s already there. to listen closer. it’s not about ego or anything really to do with what you think you want at the start. the best part is learning over and over to open yourself back up again and seeing what you find behind the curtain.
+feels like opening a portal. try to take too much control of where you’re going and you’ll miss the best part. fariha talks a lot about decolonization in their workshops and in writing i think that looks like learning to detach yourself from forcing things a certain way. it feels better to let go of any certainty. to reorient around the feeling. learning to spend more time with your body. to listen to what’s already there. to listen closer. it’s not about ego or anything really to do with what you think you want at the start. the best part is learning over and over to open yourself back up again and seeing what you find behind the curtain.

 APRIL 2025